continuwuity/continuwuity/docs/deploying/generic.md

 ## Forwarding ports in the firewall or the router

-Matrix's default federation port is port 8448, and clients must be using port 443.
+Matrix's default federation port is 8448, and clients must use port 443.
-If you would like to use only port 443, or a different port, you will need to setup delegation.
-Continuwuity has config options for doing delegation, or you can configure your reverse proxy to manually serve the necessary JSON files to do delegation (see the `[global.well_known]` config section).
+If you would like to use only port 443 or a different port, you will need to set up delegation.
+Continuwuity has configuration options for delegation, or you can configure your reverse proxy to manually serve the necessary JSON files for delegation (see the `[global.well_known]` config section).

-If Continuwuity runs behind a router or in a container and has a different public IP address than the host system these public ports need to be forwarded directly or indirectly to the port mentioned in the config.
+If Continuwuity runs behind a router or in a container and has a different public IP address than the host system, you need to forward these public ports directly or indirectly to the port mentioned in the configuration.

-Note for NAT users; if you have trouble connecting to your server from the inside of your network, you need to research your router and see if it supports "NAT hairpinning" or "NAT loopback".
+Note for NAT users: if you have trouble connecting to your server from inside your network, check if your router supports "NAT hairpinning" or "NAT loopback".

 If your router does not support this feature, you need to research doing local